Last update Dec. 2, 2022

-Although in some published series no breastfeeding problems have been found (Jewell 2019), after a surgery for augmentation mammoplasty there is a higher risk for lactation failure (Marcacine 2018) with a lower incidence of exclusive breastfeeding (Cheng 2018, Schiff 2014, Andrade 2010, Zuckerman 2010) and an increased need of effective support among women who are carriers of breast implants (Roberts 2015).
+Although in some published series no breastfeeding problems have been found (Jewell 2019), after breast augmentation surgery with silicone or saline implants there is an increased risk of insufficient breastfeeding (Marcacine 2018), so the incidence of exclusive breastfeeding is lower (Cheng 2018, Schiff 2014, Andrade 2010, Zuckerman 2010), which implies having competent support for breastfeeding mothers with breast implants.
+(Roberts 2015)

-The majority of breast implants contain silicone, which is a polymer made out of silicon-oxygen-methyl combination with a high molecular weight, which makes it practically impossible both to pass into milk in significant quantity and subsequent intestinal absorption by the infant.
-Those circumstances make silicone implants safe for lactation even if broken or manufacturing fault (Poly Implant Prothèse, PIP).
-After extensive analysis of such silicone prosthesis, lack of health risk was demonstrated (SCENIHR 2013).
+Most breast implants contain silicone, which is a polymer of silicon-oxygen-methyl atoms of high molecular weight, which makes it practically impossible for the infant to pass into milk in significant quantities as well as subsequent intestinal absorption.
+This makes them safe for breastfeeding even in case of breakage or manufacturing defects (Poly Implant Prothèse, PIP).
+After exhaustive analysis of the silicone of these prostheses, a lack of risk to health was demonstrated.
+(SCENIHR 2013)

-Silicon levels in blood and milk of women with implants (55 ng/ml) are similar to those of women without implants (51 ng/ml), 13 times lower than that found in cow's milk (709 ng/ml) and 80 times lower than in commercial infant formulas (4403 ng/ml).
+The blood and milk silicone levels of women with implants, 55 ng/ml, are similar to those of women without implants, 51 ng/ml, 13 times lower than those found in cows’ milk, 709 ng/ml, and 80 times lower than those of commercial infant formulas, 4403 ng/ml.
+(Semple 2007 and 1998)

-Injections with Polyacrylamide hydrogel that are used for augmentation of the breast volume have been discouraged in many countries, because they are too often related to complications while breastfeeding or not (Bourke 2018, Wang 2012, Kang 2011, Cheng 2011).
+Polyacrylamide hydrogel injections that have been used to increase breast volume in some countries are inadvisable because they present too many complications in and out of breastfeeding.
+(Bourke 2018, Wang 2012, Kang 2011, Cheng 2011).

 Your contribution is essential for this service to continue to exist.
 We need the generosity of people like you who believe in the benefits of breastfeeding.